matheusb432/unity-course/notes/unity.md

   - It can store string, float and integer values.
   - On Windows, it's stored in `HKEY_CURRENT_USER/Software/Unity/UnityEditor/<company name>/<product name>`
 - These save data solutions should **not** be used to store sensitive data.
 If any sensitive data needs to be stored, it should be stored in a backend server.

+- A more robust alternative to JSON or PlayerPrefs data saving can be using `SQLite`, a lightweight database that can be used to store data locally.

+# Cameras

+- _Cameras_ are used to view the game world.
+They can follow an agent (changing it's xyz _position_), be static, or look at a specific point (changing its xyz _rotation_).
+- The _Main Camera_ is the camera that is used to render the game world.

+## Dolly Camera

+- A _Dolly Camera_ is a camera that follows a dolly (a path).
+- It's used to create cinematic shots.